teachingaway/teachingaway.github.io/_posts/2014-06-19-Alice-v-CLS-Bank-Supreme-Court-on-Software-Patents.md

 ## Conclusion: the War Will Go On

-*Alice* killed *a* software patent, but it didn't kill off *all* software patents. *Alice* provided a framework for analysis, and a lodestar patent, but didn't provide much further guidance for applying the framework to future cases.
+*Alice* killed *a* software patent, but it didn't kill off *all* software patents.
+It provides a framework for analysis, and it provides a lodestar patent for comparison, but it didn't give much guidance for applying the framework in future cases.

-Professor Duffy concludes, tongue-in-cheek, by quoting from the 1965 movie *The Battle of the Bulge*,
+Professor John Duffy's analysis of the case concludes, tongue-in-cheek, by quoting from the 1965 movie *The Battle of the Bulge*,

 > The German panzer colonel exalts: 'We have done it!'
 His attendant asks, 'We have won the war?'
 The colonel: 'no.'  Attendant: 'You mean we have lost?'
 Again, the colonel replies, 'no.'  The confused attendant asks, 'What is happening?'
 The happy answer from the colonel:  'The best thing possible is happening – [the war will go on](http://youtu.be/tjXjGYqYW5o?t=25s)!'

 And so the software patent war will go on (not the best thing possible).

-I've pasted some links below, followed by the full text of the Supreme Court decision.
+Below, I've pasted some links followed by the full text of the Supreme Court decision.

 - - -